caiyih/bakaos/README.md

 - **`path`**: Derived from the [.NET Standard Library](https://github.com/dotnet/runtime), licensed under the MIT License by the .NET Foundation.

 - **`TimeSpan` struct in `time`**: Partially derived from the [.NET Standard Library](https://github.com/dotnet/runtime), licensed under the MIT License by the .NET Foundation.

-### Important Statement

-This project/repository (including any derivative projects or repositories, or any part thereof) **cannot** be used in the [`全国大学生计算机系统能力大赛`](https://os.educg.net) or similar contests without prior written authorization from all contributors.
-Authorization from specific contributors is not required if their code is not used or referenced.

-This restriction applies to all commits in this repository, including those made prior to the inclusion of this statement.
-For all other use cases, the terms of the MIT License apply as outlined above.

-This statement always applies to the most recent version of this project.
-See `README.md` in [`caiyi/bakaos`](https://github.com/caiyih/bakaos).

-#### Additional

-For any content explicitly covered by special statements or restrictions in this repository, users are still allowed to use, modify, or redistribute the code **as long as they comply with the terms of the open-source license under which it is provided**.
-These special statements only restrict specific use cases, such as participation in certain contests, but do not limit other lawful uses permitted by the original license.

-##### Unrestricted Components

-The following parts of this repository are not restricted and can be freely used under the terms of their respective licenses:

-- **TftpServer**: Not restricted.
-Refer to the header of the code for more details.
-The Microsoft Public License is applied.
-- **Preliminary test visualizer script (`test_preliminary/visualize_result.py`)**: Not restricted.
-The MIT License is applied.
-- **Kernel unwinder script (`kernel/unwinder.py`)**: Not restricted.
-The MIT License is applied.

 ## Funky!